arielmaslaton/alertsPriority/README.md

 Each element of the list (meaning priority level) contains a dictionary of all the alerts that were match for this oriority level, with the key being an alert ID and the value the timestamp

-The next step was to sort the timestamps, in order to collect the most recent - highest priority - alerts.
+The next step was to sort the timestamps, in order to collect the most recent - the highest priority - alerts.
 In order to do so, a ciso8601 was used to parse the timestamp (ciso8601 seems to be the fastest way to parse a timestamp).
 Then it converts the timestamp to unix time for fast comparison.